zieren/wasted-youth-tracker/README.md

 1. Copy the file `client/wasted.ini.example` to the kid's user directory (`c:\users\<username>\`) and rename it to `wasted.ini`.
 2. Fill out `wasted.ini` with the name of the user you created above, the URL of the directory on your server, and the credentials used to access that directory (if applicable).
 3. Log in to Windows with the kid's account.
 Press Ctrl-F12 to invoke the client's status display.
-This should show a list of all running applications.
+This should show a list of all current window titles.
 4. On the server, click the "Activity" tab (you may need to reload).
 You should see the applications running on the kid's machine.

 ## Configuration